Accreditation - Responding to extraordinary circumstances arising from COVID-19 pandemic

 What does maintaining accreditation mean for my organisation?

 Under usual circumstances, an accreditation cycle is three years.
 The extraordinary measures enacted will suspend the current accreditation status of an organisation, which will be maintained until the recovery phase of the pandemic begins and these measures are ceased.
-For example, an organisation that would normally have one year before its scheduled assessment, will have one year before its next assessment from the time when these measures are ceased.

 When do these measures commence?